matplotlib/matplotlib/doc/users/customizing.rst

 If you only want to use a style for a specific block of code but don't want to change the global styling, the style package provides a context manager for limiting your changes to a specific scope.
-To isolate the your styling changes, you can write something like the following::
+To isolate your styling changes, you can write something like the following::

    >>> import numpy as np